Watson visits Browns as 2nd grand jury declines to indict

 In their lawsuits, the 22 women accused Watson of exposing himself, touching them with his penis or kissing them against their will.
 One woman alleged Watson forced her to perform oral sex.

-Hardin said the Browns had been aware of the second grand jury before signing Watson.
+Hardin said the Browns had been aware of the second grand jury before signing Watson last week.

-TV cameras captured Watson walking into the team’s facility shortly before noon.
-Watson was scheduled to undergo a physical, and the Browns were still ironing out plans for a possible introductory news conference.

-It would be the first time reporters can ask Watson about the allegations or the Browns about their decision to trade for the 26-year-old.

-A three-time Pro Bowler, Watson, who sat out the 2020 season after demanding a trade, chose Cleveland to restart his career over several other teams after initially telling the Browns he wasn’t interested in playing for them.
-However, he changed his mind, perhaps swayed by a fully guaranteed $230 million contract.
+A three-time Pro Bowler, Watson, who sat out the 2020 season after demanding a trade, stunned the NFL by choosing Cleveland to restart his career over several other teams after initially telling the Browns he wasn’t interested in playing for them.

+However, he may have been swayed by the team’s playoff-ready roster and the record-setting contract.

-Browns owners Dee and Jimmy Haslam released statements on Sunday saying the team went through a “comprehensive evaluation process” before deciding to pursue Watson and ultimately signing him.
+To this point, the Browns’ only comments on their pursuit of Watson came in statements from Dee and Jimmy Haslam, who insisted the team went through a “comprehensive evaluation process” before deciding to pursue Watson and ultimately signing him.

 “He was humble, sincere and candid,” the Haslams said.
 “In our conversations, Deshaun detailed his commitment to leading our team; he understands and embraces the hard work needed to build his name both in the community and on the field.”